UNCLASSIFIED (U)

 (g) (U) Commit an act that the actor knows, or reasonably should know, affords material support to any individual who the actor knows, or reasonably should know, has committed or plans to commit a terrorist activity; or

-(h) (U) Commit an act that the actor knows, or reasonably should know, affords material support to an entity that was a terrorist organization (i.e., engaged in terrorist activity) at the time the material support was provided or to a member of a terrorist organization, without regard to how the contribution was to be used.
-If the terrorist organization was undesignated at the time material support was provided, (see 9 FAM 302.6-2(B)(3) paragraph i(3) above).
+(h) (U) Commit an act that the actor knows, or reasonably should know, affords material support to an entity that was a terrorist organization (i.e., engaged in terrorist activity) when the material support was provided or to a member of a terrorist organization, without regard to how the contribution was to be used.
+If the terrorist organization was undesignated when material support was provided, (see 9 FAM 302.6-2(B)(3) paragraph i(3) above).

 (4) Unavailable